-The spa can be moved by either pushing it across the floor on its base, or by placing the spa on its side on a cart.
-When placing the spa on its side, be sure the equipment doors are either to the side or in the up position.
+The spa can be moved by either pushing it across the floor on its base, or by placing the spa on a cart.
+If you are setting your Escape or Great Escape spa on end, be sure the equipment module is up or on either side.
 Never transport the spa on its side resting on the equipment doors.

 Place the spa in the desired location and arrange for a qualified electrician to make the required electrical hookups in accordance with the National Electric Code.
-NOTE: be sure the on/off switch located on the equipment system is "off".
-Once the electric is hooked up, be sure that all fittings to the support system are tight including the drain faucet (fittings may loosen during shipping).
+A dedicated 20 amp outlet is required, and the National Electrical Code requires that a Ground Fault Circuit Interrupter (GFCI) be installed in the main electrical box in your home.
+Once the electric is hooked up, be sure to see that all fittings to the support system are tight including the drain faucet (fittings may loosen during shipping).
 Remember, when tightening fittings, HAND TIGHTEN ONLY!

 Prior to filling the spa with water, be sure that the push/pull valves to the support system are pulled out in the open position (see figure 1).
 You can now fill your spa with a garden hose and fill spa to within 6-8 inches of the top of the spa.
 Always fill your spa with hard (not softened) water.
-NOTE: Do not overflow your spa as damage will occur to the air blower unit.
 After the spa is filled, remove the garden hose and check the equipment module area for water leaks.
-If there is water dripping, it is probably a loose connection and you should recheck the tightness of the fittings and placement of the rubber "O"-rings.
+If there is water dripping, it is probably a loose connection and you should re-check the tightness of the fittings.
 If there are no drips, you should now test the water chemistry according to the instructions provided by your dealer and add the necessary chemicals once the spa is operating.
 Your spa is now ready to operate.